-The Collegiate Sports Video Association Executive Board would like to congratulate the 2017-2018 Conference Video Coordinators of the Year.
-They are now finalists for the Bob Matey National Video Coordinator of the Year, which will be voted on and presented at the conference in May in Milwaukee, Wisconsin.
+The Collegiate Sports Video Association Executive Board would like to congratulate the 2018-2019 Conference Video Coordinators of the Year.
+They are now finalists for the Bob Matey National Video Coordinator of the Year, which will be voted on and presented at the conference in May in Anaheim, California.

 A pioneer in the coaches’ video field, Bob Matey was instrumental in the development and operation of Texas A&M’s video laboratory from 1987 until his death in 1997.